mas8022/top-react/README.md

 export default App;
 ```

-### 10. useTabVisibility Hook
+### 11. useTabVisibility Hook

 The `useTabVisibility` hook from the `top-react` library helps you track whether the browser tab is currently visible or hidden.
-This hook is designed to be used only in client-side rendering (CSR) environments.
+This hook is designed to be used only in `client-side` rendering (CSR) environments.

 #### Example:

 ```javascript
 "use client";
 import React, { useEffect } from "react";
 import { useTabVisibility } from "top-react/useTabVisibility/useTabVisibility";